 Opportunity Quilt - Each year CHQ members assemble a bed-sized quilt and sell tickets for a chance to win the quilt.
 The money raised goes to support guild activities.
-We ask that every member sell at least 10 tickets for this quilt (and hopefully more).
+We ask that every member sell a certain amount of tickets for this quilt (decided each year by the board).
 It is the main fundraiser for our group.
 Tickets are available from members in spring and summer and at the annual quilt show.
 Find information about each year’s Opportunity Quilt in the newsletter.

 Quilt Show - Our quilt show is held each year in August.
 Members and non-members are invited to enter quilts in our show.
 The show often includes antique quilt entries, challenge entries, small group displays, vendors, demonstrations, a craft boutique or silent auction and much more.

 We hire a judge and give those entering a quilt in the show the option of having it judged.
 The show is held at First United Methodist Church, Allison Hall, 108 E. 18th Street, Cheyenne.
 There will be current information about the Quilt Show in the newsletter as it gets close to August.
 If you have questions about our quilt show email firstname.lastname@example.org.